LAST UPDATED ON April 5, 2021 ‐ 7 Comments

 CRM & sales content management

 CRM stands for Customer Relationship Management.
 CRM tools can be both powerful and expensive.
+(We recently talked about CRM tools in our campaign management tools article since CRM tools are frequently used for managing sales and marketing campaigns.)
 For many, the cost is worth it to create a one-stop hub for sales intelligence, marketing, content distribution, and more.

 And then there’s the content used by your sales team.
 According to one report, 80% of marketing content goes unused by sales teams.
 Content management tools fix that by making relevant content accessible to salespeople.
 They integrate content marketing assets into the lead nurturing process.
 The result: You get more mileage out of your marketing content.
 Also, your sales and marketing goals wind up more aligned too.